-Up until this point, I had been using primarily white backgrounds, with a slightly darker vignette around the edges to make the subject pop and keep the viewer’s attention.
+Up until this point, I had been using primarily white backgrounds with a slightly darker vignette around the edges.
+These simple backgrounds usually make the subject pop and keep the viewer’s attention.

-But with Tag, that wasn’t going to work: she was effectively white herself.
-If I’d continued with a white background, we might have gotten something like the image below, which is disappointingly flat.
+But with Tag, that wasn’t going to work because she was effectively white herself.
+If I’d continued with a white background, we might have gotten something like the image below.
+Disappointingly flat.

 Where’s the contrast??